tokkonopapa/WordPress-IP-Geo-Block/_codex/05. How to test prevention of attacks/03/using-post-simulator.md

 #### Submission Settings ####

 Currently, you can test 13 methods for submission.
-In each method, you can set the attack vectors as follows :
+In each method, you can set the attack vectors as follows:

 ![Request parameter settings]({{ '/img/2016-02/PostSimulatorRequests.png' | prepend: site.baseurl }}
  "Request parameter settings"